ideaconsult/xlsx-datafill/README.md

 * How are the values for the cells extracted from the data?
 * How are the cell styles tweaked?

 All these in the context of the provided JavaScript object.
+If you've alrady know the story - check the [API](./API.md).

 ## Few examples that explain it all